sayan112/RoadToFullTimeServiceBased/TechnicalRound/Dbms/DBMS.md

  -    Durability: Durability ensures that once a transaction is committed, its changes are permanent and will survive any subsequent failures, such as power outages, system crashes, or hardware failures.
 The committed data is stored in a stable and permanent manner, typically on disk or other non-volatile storage, to ensure its durability.
 Even in the event of a system failure, the database can recover the committed state and restore data consistency.

 12. Keys in DBMS
+= Keys play an important role in the relational database.
+It is used to uniquely identify any record or row of data from the table.
+It is also used to establish and identify relationships between tables.
-=  Sure!
+Sure!
 Let's discuss the concepts of primary key, candidate key, super key, and foreign key with examples:

-   -  1. Primary Key:
+   -  1. Super Key / key :
-    A primary key is a unique identifier for each record (or row) in a database table.
-It uniquely identifies each record and ensures that there are no duplicate values.
-A primary key cannot have null values, and every table should have a primary key.
-Only one primary key is allowed per table.
+    A super key is a set of all the keys (with single or multiple attributes) which can uniquely identify the records of the table.
     Example:
     Consider a table called "Employees" with columns such as EmployeeID, Name, Age, and Department.
 The EmployeeID column can be designated as the primary key since it uniquely identifies each employee.